Examinations

 Registration

-Before you can write your Bachelor's or Master's thesis, you must officially register for it.
+Before you can write your Bachelor’s or Master’s thesis, you must register it officially with the examinations office.

 Title and topic

-Extension of the processing time
+Extension of the Completion Period

 Submission

-• Pay attention to the opening hours of the examinations offices.
+- Observe the opening hours of the examinations offices.

-• The time of submission is documented.
+- The exact date and time of submission is recorded.

 Retakes

-• Two examiners will assess your work.
+- Two examiners assess your thesis.

-Declaration of Authorship and use of AI
+Declaration of Authorship and Use of AI

 Declaration of Authorship